rohank36/llm/README.md

 <i>"What you cannot build you don't understand" - Richard Feynman</i>

-llm pretraining + sft + rl from scratch.
+llm pretraining for base model with transformer decoder architecture